Ezra Klein's career makes more sense if you stop thinking of him as a pundit.

 These are durable questions, and Klein has spent years making them legible to large audiences without pretending they are simpler than they are.

 That is the real accomplishment.
-Ezra Klein did not just comment on a changing media world.
+Ezra Klein did more than comment on a changing media world.
 He helped teach it a new rhythm, one in which explanation could be a product, a method, and a source of influence all at once.